fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 David's narrative in the Quran, in many respects, parallels that given in the Bible.
 He is named a prophet (nabī) and also a messenger (rasūl), David is included in lists of those who received revelation (waḥy; Q4:163) or guidance (hudā; 6:84) from God.
 In both lists his name appears next to that of his son Solomon.
 Elsewhere, the Quran explains that God gave to both of them the gifts of "sound judgment" (ḥukm; 21:79) and "knowledge" (ʿilm; 21:79; 27:15).

-Yet the Quran also ascribes to David merits that distinguish him from Solomon: David killed Goliath (2:251) and received a divine revelation named "the Psalms" (Quran 17:55 uses an indefinite form, while 21:105 uses the definite form al-Zabūr), presumably a reference to the Psalms or the Psalter (the term Zabūr is perhaps related to the Hebrew term mizmōr or Syriac mazmūrā, "psalm").
+Yet the Quran also ascribes to David merits that distinguish him from Solomon: David killed Goliath (2:251) and received a divine revelation named "the Psalms" (Quran 17:55 uses an indefinite form, while 21:105 uses the definite form al-Zabūr), presumably a reference to the Psalms or the Psalter.
 The mountains and the birds praised God along with David (21:79; in 34:10 God commands them to do so; cfr.
 Psalm 148:7–10).
 God made David a "vicegerent" (khalīfa; 38:26), a title that the Quran otherwise gives only to Adam (2:30).
 This title suggests that, according to the Quran, David was something more than a messenger: he was a divinely guided leader who established God's rule on Earth.
 This role is also suggested by 2:251: "God gave him authority (mulk) and wisdom (ḥikmah) and taught him what He willed.
 If God did not drive back some people by others, the earth would become corrupt."

 Among the things taught to David was the ability to make armour (21:80, 34:10–11), a suggestion that David’s military exploits were the act of God.
 It is also important that the Quranic reference to David's "wisdom" was sometimes explained by the classical exegetes as the gift of prophecy.
 The Quran also connects David and Jesus, by insisting that both cursed those Israelites who did not believe (5:78).
 Moreover, according to the Quran, David was given the ability to distinguish between truth and falsehood when dispensing justice (faṣl al-khiṭāb, 38:20).
 Furthermore, there is the allusion to a test David was put through, wherein he prayed and repented and God forgave him (38:24-5).
-Surat Sad (the 38th chapter of the Quran) is also called "the sūra of David" Exegetes explain that since David prostrated when asking God to forgive him, Muhammad was ordered to imitate him and to perform a prostration when reading this chapter.
+Surah Sad (38th chapter of the Quran) is also called "the sūra of David".
+Exegetes explain that since David prostrated when asking God to forgive him, Muhammad was ordered to imitate him and to perform a prostration when reading this chapter.

 ### Religious significance
 David is one of the few Islamic Prophets who received Kingship as well.
 While other prophets preached during the reign of kings, David, in his time, was the king.
 Thus, he received an extremely large task, of making sure that the people of Israel were not only held in check spiritually but that the country itself remained strong as well.
 His place as both leader and prophet is revered by all Muslims as one of extremely high rank.
 The figure of David, together with that of his prophetic son, Solomon, are iconic of people who ruled justly over their land.
 God frequently mentions David's high rank as a prophet and messenger in the Quran.
 He is often mentioned alongside other prophets to emphasize how great he was.
 For example, God says: